curblr/curblr-spec/Location.md

 # Location properties using street segments

-Each feature in the GeoJSON should contain the following properties:
+Each feature in the GeoJSON should contain the following `location` properties:

 | Field name | Importance  | Type | Description | Example |
 | :---: | :--- | :--- | :--- | :--- |